minhduc29/E-Teams/README.md

 - Your account may be deleted due to toxic behaviors.

-- We'll soon update verifying email so make sure you use a real email.
+- You'll have to verify your email so make sure you're using a real and accessible email.
 ---
 #### Class
 - You can create class very easily with class name and password.
-Class name must be unique.

 - To enter a class, you must type a class name and password.
 If that class is already existed, you'll be in that class.
 You just need to enter a specific class only once.

-- Only the members of a class can see that class.

-- This is where you can upload your files and get download URLs, pretty similar to Google Classroom.
+- This is where you can upload your files and get download URLs.

 - You can use this for working, studying or even playing.

-- We're working to develop the functionality of messaging in class.
+- We're working to develop the functionality of class.
 ---
 #### Discussion
 - This is where you post a discussion for everyone to discuss it through comment section (click the description and/or title to see the comments), like a forum.

+- You can search post through title, description, author name or time.

 - Discussions with bad content may be deleted by our team.